Nongpok Ningthou: Nongmaiching Chingkoipa

+Panthoibi Naheirol

+The ancient Meitei language text Panthoibi Naheirol (ꯄꯥꯟꯊꯣꯏꯕꯤ ꯅꯥꯍꯩꯔꯣꯜ) describes about the romantic affairs of God Nongpok Ningthou and his ladylove Panthoibi.
+It tells about how Nongpok Ningthou suggested a plan to Panthoibi, according to which Panthoibi left her former husband's house (house of the Khaba dynasty) by tricking her in laws, and then stayed at her parental house, and then finally united with her ultimate lover in the Langmai mountains by tricking her mother.

+As per the plan, Panthoibi pretended to be unwell.
+Her mother mentioned the names of some gods, whom she (Panthoibi's mother) believed that they could cure her daughter's illness.
+She mentioned Wangpulen (Wangbren), Thangching (Thangjing) and Koupalu (Koubru).
+As none of them are Panthoibi's paramours, Panthoibi pretended that her health got worsened up at the mention of every single man.
+Finally, her mother mentioned Nongpok Ningthou Kainou Chingsomba as follows:

+As a reply to her mother, Panthoibi praised her lover Nongpok Ningthou as follows:

+Panthoibi insisted her mother to call him as soon as possible.
+Upon being called, Nongpok Ningthou arrived in a wink.
+Nongpok Ningthou pretended to examine and to cure her fake illness.
+After a short period of time, Panthoibi pretended to be completely recovered from her fake illness.
+Panthoibi told her mother about the greatness of Nongpok Ningthou as a physician as well as a saviour of her life from the brink of death.

+Taking advantage of the situation, Nongpok Ningthou was followed by Panthoibi and thus, they finally got united.

 Cults and shrines

 Most of the surviving cults and shrines dedicated to God Langmai Ningthou (Nongpok Ningthou) are located in the Nongmaiching Hill (Selloi Langmai Hill) and its nearby areas.

 A few of the most prominent shrines include: (1) Nongpok at Yairipok, (2) Panam Ningthou at Andro, (3) Nongpok Ningthou at Khoirom, (4) Pureiromba at Lamlai, (5) Nongpok Ningthou at Engourok (Ingourok), (6) Pureiromba at Naharup, (7) Nongpok Ningthou at Takhel, (8) Pureiromba at Bamon Kampu, (9) Nongpok Ningthou at Charangpat Maning, (10) Waroi Ching Malang Lamhuiba at Waroi Ching, (11) Nongpok at Chandrakhong.

 These shrines are under the institution of the Umang Laism.
 However, there are many shrines of God Langmai Ningthou independent from the Umang Laism.
 Examples include Chingyai, Kharong, Isingchaibi, Nungpak Khul, Chingoi, etc. Due to the independence from the Umang Laism, these shrines were absorbed into Hinduism during the post-Charairongba era in Manipur.
 One notable instance is the shrine of Chingyai.
 The shrine of Chingyai was converted into the cult of Hindu God Shiva Mahadeva during the reign of King Chandrakirti (1850 AD-1886 AD).

 Khwairakpa Erel is the most famous sacred site dedicated to Nongpok Ningthou (alias Khwairakpa) in Assam.
 It is an island in the middle of the Barak River.